The Alamo

 👻

-The Alamo began as Misión San Antonio de Valero, founded in 1718.
-Before the legendary 1836 battle, the plaza served as a cemetery from 1724 to 1793, with approximately 1,000 souls buried beneath what is now hallowed ground.
-On March 6, 1836, General Santa Anna launched his final assault, and in just 90 minutes, all 189 defenders fell—their bodies burned on mass pyres or dumped in the San Antonio River.
+Before it became a symbol of Texas independence, Misión San Antonio de Valero served as a cemetery from 1724 to 1793.
+Roughly 1,000 people were buried beneath the plaza.
+Then came March 6, 1836.
+Santa Anna launched his final assault at dawn.
+In 90 minutes, all 189 defenders were dead — their bodies burned on mass pyres or dumped in the San Antonio River.

-Modern visitors and rangers report seeing shadowy figures wandering the grounds at night—believed to be the restless spirits of the fallen defenders.
-Many feel an eerie presence near the old walls or inside the chapel.
-Novelist Diana Gabaldon, author of Outlander, claims she encountered the spirit of defender Robert Evans during a 1990 visit.
-The most frequently reported apparition is a small boy looking out from the gift shop window, thought to be a child evacuated at the siege's start whose father died in battle.
+Rangers and visitors today see shadowy figures along the walls after dark.
+Novelist Diana Gabaldon, author of Outlander, says she encountered the spirit of defender Robert Evans during a 1990 visit.
+The most common sighting is a small boy in the gift shop window — thought to be a child evacuated when the siege began, whose father died in the fighting.

-The spirit of Jim Bowie himself may no longer reside at the Alamo.
-His room in the low barracks was demolished by order of the San Antonio Town Council in 1871.
-When the structure came down, witnesses at the nearby Menger Hotel watched as spectral figures marched from their former rooms.
-Those seeking Bowie's ghost are advised to look at the Menger instead—built in 1859 directly on the former Alamo battlefield.
+Jim Bowie's ghost may no longer be at the Alamo at all.
+His room in the low barracks was torn down by order of the San Antonio Town Council in 1871.
+Witnesses at the nearby Menger Hotel watched spectral figures march out of the building as it came down.
+If you want to find Bowie, try the Menger — built in 1859 directly on the former battlefield.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.